-travelling shorter distances.
+Corridor 11 Bus: This is a 125km bus loop in Muskoka that extends from Huntsville to Orillia, which transfer to the LINX connection leading to the City of Barrie.
+The service is priced based on distance travelled, allowing for cheaper fares for people travelling shorter distances.
 Tickets can be pre-purchased and reserved or can be bought directly from the bus operator.
 This route has major attraction destinations, such as shopping centers, hospitals, and colleges.
-One of the major difficulties noted within the "Accelerating Rural Transportation Solutions Report".
-27 is connecting riders from outlying areas to transit stops.
+One of the major difficulties noted within the "Accelerating Rural Transportation Solutions Report" is connecting riders from outlying areas to transit stops.
 There are noted similarities between Muskoka and County of Lanark, with a number of smaller municipalities connected by a single service.
 The key difference the City of Barrie provides a sizeable population to provide sustained ridership for the service, which the County lacks.

-- 2. Belleville 'BT Let's Go': The City of Belleville launched a 'transit on demand' network which allows riders to request transit services between two locations.
-Users use their smartphones, computers - "BT Let's Go" rider portal - or can call to request transit services.
+2. Belleville 'BT Let's Go': The City of Belleville launched a 'transit on demand' network which allows riders to request transit services between two locations.
+Users use their smartphones, computers or can call to request transit services.
 This service is operated by a third-party provider (Pantonium Inc.).
-The platform uses a dynamic software which routes the transit services to pick up other on demand requested users, thus forming a rideshare or shared taxi like program within a transit service.
-28 - 3.
-Innisfil Transit UBER Partnership: In 2017, a public-private partnership was formed in the Town of Innisfil, Ontario with Transportation Network Company UBER.
-The town subsidized UBER rides with a flat rate of \$3 \$5 for travel to specific community hubs or a \$5 discount to travel to specific destinations in town.
-Ryerson University prepared a study assessing the program's performance.29; in the 3-year study period (May 2017 to Feb 2020), over 220,000 trips were taken on Innisfil Transit.
+The platform uses a dynamic software which routes the transit services to pick up other on demand requested users, thus forming a rideshare or shared taxi like program within a transit service.28 in town.
+Ryerson University prepared a study assessing the program's performance 29; in the 3-year study period (May 2017 to Feb 2020), over 220,000 trips were taken on Innisfil Transit.
 These trips cost approximately \$17 each with the rider paying an average of \$7 per trip and the town paying an average of \$10 per trip.
 The total cost of the program to the town during the study period was \$2.2 million, slightly higher than what the two-bus fixed-route system was estimated to cost (\$1.8 million based on \$610k annually over 3 years); however, these costs are not directly comparable, as the current service provides coverage across all of Innisfil, as opposed to the proposed bus routes that would have only provided access to those within direct walking distance to the bus stops along the route.
-The potential disbenefit of providing this type of program is it may not necessarily reduce vehicle trips and may in fact increase vehicle travel within the municipality and county due to its convenience and relative affordability (further discussion on this subject is provided in Section 8.0); however, this form of service has significant upside if used for specific destinations, in specific contexts, such
+The potential disbenefit of providing this type of program is it may not necessarily reduce vehicle trips and may in fact increase vehicle travel within the municipality and county due to its convenience and relative affordability; however, this form of service has significant upside if used for specific destinations, in specific contexts, such as special events or to support a more conventional transit system for